 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

 Air travel can be stressful.
 Throw a toddler into the mix, and you have a recipe for disaster.
 But, it doesn’t have to be difficult to fly with little ones.
 I see many parents who make it harder than it has to be.
 With some advance planning and a well-stocked bag, you and your munchkin can soar with confidence.
-Here are some common mistakes people make when flying with toddlers to avoid.
+Here are some common mistakes to avoid that many people make when flying with toddlers.

 Mistake #1: Not Burning Off Energy